G-Node/nix/docs/tagging.md

 and extent.
 They are implicitly assumed to be given in the same unit as the *DataArray*.
 It is, however, possible to specify a unit (or rather a unit for each dimension), if this is more convenient.
 For example, it would be possible to give position and extent in *ms*.
-The *NIX* does not validate at this point.
-It is user responsibility that units match.
+In this case, *NIX* does not validate.
+It is the user's responsibility that units match.
 In order to work smoothly, it is best to use only SI units and compounds of these.